-Anemia is often ignored or inappropriately treated with transfusion but it can be treated effectively; it is a modifiable and preventable risk factor.
+Anemia is often ignored or inappropriately treated with transfusion, but it can be treated effectively; it is a modifiable and preventable risk factor.
 Early detection and treatment can reduce or eliminate anemia-related risks.
 Strategies span a wide array of approaches, including various hematinics, management of underlying causes and preventive measures, such as minimization of blood loss, which could be as conspicuous as surgical hemorrhage, or as mundane as unnecessary phlebotomy.

-As shown in the Figure below, data from ONTraC shows that the likelihood of receiving a transfusion increases exponentially when the hemoglobin falls below 13 g/dL.
+As shown in the Figure to the left, data from ONTraC shows that the likelihood of receiving a transfusion increases exponentially when the hemoglobin falls below 13 g/dL (130g/L).
 Similar results have been reported by others.

 Hence we try to achieve this level if possible in the preoperative management of anemia.
 Whilst not always possible, the higher we are able to get the hemoglobin level, the less likely the patient is to receive a transfusion.
 Lead time is necessary for the anemia treatment.
-The Figure also shows that a longer lead time results in fewer transfusions.
+The Figure also shows that a longer lead time (green bars) results in fewer transfusions.
 We try to get to see the patient at least 3-4 weeks prior to surgery.
-Family physicians can play an important role in anemia management.
+Family physicians can play an important role in anemia management (see our Family Physician initiative on page 72-75).